reflectivity/file_format/specification.md

-Further columns can be of any type, content and order.
+Further columns can be of any type, content or order.
 But always with description, units .
 These further columns correspond to the fifth column onwards, meaning that the third and fourth columns must be specified.